What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Driving to the Port of Dover or Eurotunnel

 There are contingency plans to manage freight traffic on the major roads leading to the Port of Dover and Eurotunnel.
 These plans, activated in times of cross-Channel disruption, are known as Operation Brock.
-If the UK leaves the EU without a deal, Operation Brock may be activated if there are significant delays at the border between Dover and Calais.
+If the UK leaves the EU without a deal on 31 October 2019, Operation Brock may be activated if there are significant delays at the border between Dover and Calais.

 Before you travel, check if delays are possible at the Port of Dover and Eurotunnel and check if Operation Brock is active.
 If Operation Brock is active, check online for advice and look out for road signs telling you where to go.